Parramatta Grass (Sporobolus africanus).

 Cultural Control of Parramatta Grass.

-The key is to try to manage this before it seeds.
+The key is to try to manage Parramatta Grass before it seeds.

-- Dig out the plant, and try to minimize soil disturbance.
+- Dig it out, and try to minimize soil disturbance.

 - Immediately place the entire plant in a sealed bag.
 Remove this off site asap.

-- Regularly re-check the site for new plants.
+- Regularly re-check the site for new Tussock Grass plants.

 Chemical Control of Parramatta Grass.